akashjain971/todo-list/README.md

 Retrieve the status of the \<task\>

 ## POST /todos/\<task\>
-Add yask to the pending list
+Add task to the pending list

 ## PATCH /todos/\<task\>
 Flips the status of the \<task\>